ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Handover

-This property specifies the local objective of transferring data across multiple paths between the same end hosts if Parallel Use of Multiple Paths not set to Disabled (see {{multipath-mode}}).
+This property specifies the local policy of transferring data across multiple paths between the same end hosts if Parallel Use of Multiple Paths not set to Disabled (see {{multipath-mode}}).
 Possible values are:

-None:
-: Do not use other paths as long as the initial path is available, but allow the peer endpoint to make use it to achieve its objective.

 Handover:
-: The connection should only attempt to migrate between different paths when the original path is lost or becomes unreliable.
-The actual thresholds to declare a path unreliable are implementation specific.
+: The connection should only attempt to migrate between different paths when the original path is lost or becomes unusable.
+The actual thresholds to declare a path unusable are implementation specific.

 Interactive:
 : The connection should attempt to use multiple paths in parallel in order to minimize loss and delay.
-The actual strategy is implementation specific and may depend on the multipath protocol used, but should not aim to exceed the capacity provided by the best of the available paths.
+The actual strategy is implementation specific, but should not exceed the capacity provided by the best of the available paths.

 Aggregate:
-: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth, possibly trading delay for bandwidth.
+: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth and possibly overcome bandwidth limitations of the individual paths.
 The actual strategy is implementation specific.

-Note that the peer endpoint can choose a different objective.
+Note that this is a local choice – the peer endpoint can choose a different policy.

 ### Bounds on Send or Receive Rate